ComuneTrento/IFE/README.md

 In order to integrate IFE into a e-service Web page, the following steps should be performed:
 - install and configure the platform components required by IFE (see the table above);
 - instrument the e-service Web page with the scripts/style files in order to enable and configure the SIMPATICO toolbar;
-- configure the modules used bt the SIMPATICO toolbar: LOG, AUTH, TAE, WAE, CDV, Citizenpedia.
+- configure the modules used bt the SIMPATICO toolbar: AUTH, TAE, WAE, Citizenpedia.

 ## 2. Instrumenting E-service Web Page.